malcommac/SwiftLocation/README.md

 ### SwiftLocation in your next big project?
 Tell it to me!

-I'm collecting all the apps which uses SwiftLocation to manage beacon or location.
+I'm collecting all the apps which uses SwiftLocation to manage location.
 If you are using SwiftLocation in your project please fill a PR to this file or send an email to hello@danielemargutti.com.

 Documentation
 -------